Arzamasov/glycobif/README.md

      * Full pathway descriptions are available in `dictionary\phenotype_metadata_carbs.txt`
 2. `PredictionsFull.xlsx` - a table representing the presence of functional roles in each pathway (1 = role is present, 0 = role is absent)
-     * Full descriptions of functional roles are available in`dictionary\functional_roles.txt` 3.`tmp` - a folder containing temporary files, such as annotation files with locus tags of genes.
+     * Full descriptions of functional roles are available in`dictionary\functional_roles.txt`
+3. `tmp` - a folder containing temporary files, such as annotation files with locus tags of genes.

 ## Best practices and limitations
-1. Glycobif is designed for use with the genomes of human-colonizing *Bifidobacterium* species.
-While it will produce meaningful output for non-human *Bifidobacterium* species, they may contain pathways not represented in the curated set of 68 pathways (e.g., pectin degradation).
-Glycobif may also work with genomes from closely related genera like *Alloscardovia*, but it is not designed for use with other bacterial taxa
+1. **Intended use**: glycobif is optimized for genomes of human-colonizing Bifidobacterium species.
+It can produce meaningful predictions for non-human *Bifidobacterium* genomes, though these may contain pathways not included in the curated set of 68 (e.g., pectin degradation).
+Predictions may also be generated for closely related genera such as *Alloscardovia*, but glycobif is not designed for broader application beyond these taxa
-2. Glycobif works best with the genomes of cultured isolates as input.
-In this case, the presence of carbohydrate utilization pathways can be directly interpreted as predicted carbohydrate utilization capabilities (phenotypes)
+2. **Input genome type**: glycobif performs best with the genomes of cultured isolates.
+In these cases, predicted carbohydrate utilization pathways can be interpreted directly as predicted phenotypes (i.e., carbohydrate utilization capabilities)
-3. Glycobif also works with metagenome-assembled genomes (MAGs), but there are several caveats:
+3. Use with MAGs: glycobif can predict the pathway represntation encoded in  metagenome-assembled genomes (MAGs), but several caveats apply:
-     * Using MAGs with low completeness and high contamination may lead to false negative and false positive pathway predictions, respectively.
-We recommend using MAGs with completeness >97% and contamination <3% for more reliable results
+     * MAGs with low completeness or high contamination (especially assembled from short-read data) can lead to false negatives and false positives, respectively.
+For reliable predictions, we recommend using MAGs with >97% completeness and <3% contamination
+     * Short-read MAGs are particularly susceptible to assembly fragmentation, which can split gene clusters across multiple contigs and lead to underprediction of specific pathways.
+A notable example is the HMO cluster I (H1) in *Bifidobacterium longum* subsp. *infantis*, where genes may appear to be missing due to assembly artifacts rather than true genomic variation.
+We recommend manually reviewing the presence and continuity of such clusters in MAGs of interest
-     * MAGs may not correspond to individual bacterial strains.
-As a result, the predicted carbohydrate utilization pathways represent the metabolic potential of the community rather than a single organism
+     * MAGs may not represent individual strains.
+Consequently, pathway predictions reflect the collective metabolic potential of the bin rather than a single organism
-4. While the overall prediction accuracy is high (>94%), comparison with *in vitro* growth data in [Arzamasov et al., 2024](https://doi.org/10.1101/2024.07.06.602360) revealed the presence of false negative and false positive predictions:
+4. **Prediction accuracy and caveats**: While glycobif achieves high overall phenotype prediction accuracy (>94%), benchmarking against *in vitro* growth data in [Arzamasov et al., 2024](https://doi.org/10.1101/2024.07.06.602360) identified two common sources of error:
-	- False negative predictions for monosaccharides (e.g., ribose) and certain human milk oligosaccharides (LNT) can occur due to incomplete pathway predictions, resulting from limited knowledge about respective glycan transporters (i.e., when a catabolic pathway is present, but known transporter is absent, glycobif assigns 0 instead of 1).
-If you are particularly interested in these pathways, please check the output file `PredictionsFull.xlsx` for the genomes of interest and consider manual curation
+	- **False negatives**, for certain monosaccharides (e.g., ribose) and human milk oligosaccharides (e.g., LNT), can occur when a complete catabolic pathway is present but the associated transporter is not detected, often due to gaps in current scientific knowledge.
+In such cases of perceived pathway incompleteness, Glycobif assigns a binary phenotype of 0.
+If these pathways are of interest, users are encouraged to inspect the `PredictionsFull.xlsx` output to examine the representation of individual functional roles
-	- False positive predictions may arise due to mutations in genes encoding functional roles.
-Glycobif, in its current implementation, does not account for such mutations
+	- **False positives** may result from disruptive mutations in genes encoding key pathway components.
+The current version of glycobif does not evaluate gene integrity or functionality at the nucleotide level

 ## Citation
 If you used glycobif, please cite the following manuscript: